zachmccabe/beijing/docs/bts_10_assumptions.md

 ## The ebook

 1. Somebody will feel the book's approach is able to solve their problem well enough to buy it.
-This person is The Reader.
+This person is the reader.
-2. The Reader may be traveling while reading – she is likely experiencing some level of info-overload and distractibility already, simply from being on the road in a new place.
+2. The reader may be traveling while reading – she is likely experiencing some level of info-overload and distractibility already, simply from being on the road in a new place.
-3. The Reader is likely reading the book on her phone – not just because she is traveling; because that's where she often reads now, anyway. <sup><a id="ref1" href="#note1" alt="footnote">1</a></sup>
+3. The reader is likely reading the book on her phone – not just because she is traveling; because that's where she often reads now, anyway. <sup><a id="ref1" href="#note1" alt="footnote">1</a></sup>
-4. The Reader may be traveling – _in the PRC_ – while reading.
+4. The reader may be traveling in the PRC while reading.
 Plan for the GFW. <sup><a id="ref2" href="#note2" alt="footnote">2</a></sup>
 5. Since Amazon controls approx 80% of the US ebook market, and has over half of other significant ebook markets, Kindle the place to be.
 At least in English.
-For now.
+At least for now.

 ## The mini site

 6. Page load speed matters most.
-7. Mini site is here as a resource for The Reader, as an expansion of the ebook. <sup><a id="ref3" href="#note3" alt="footnote">3</a></sup> A secondary goal with the mini site is to help a wider audience who either don't have, or don't want, the full ebook.
+7. Mini site is here as a resource for the reader, as an expansion of the ebook. <sup><a id="ref3" href="#note3" alt="footnote">3</a></sup> A secondary goal with the mini site is to help a wider audience who either don't have, or don't want, the full ebook.
-8. Clear, accurate information _is_ valuable. <sup><a id="ref4" href="#note4" alt="footnote">4</a></sup>
+8. Clear, accurate information is valuable. <sup><a id="ref4" href="#note4" alt="footnote">4</a></sup>
-9. The Reader may be in The PRC when she tries to access this content, which impacts… everything.
+9. The Reader may be in The PRC when she tries to access this content, which impacts everything.
 Build with GFW in mind. <sup><a id="ref5" href="#note5" alt="footnote">5</a></sup>
-10. Even if The Reader isn't in China, she'll still want speedy, bloat-free answers to her queries. <sup><a id="ref6" href="#note6" alt="footnote">6</a></sup>
+10. Even if the reader isn't in China, she'll still want speedy, bloat-free answers to her queries. <sup><a id="ref6" href="#note6" alt="footnote">6</a></sup>

 ### Notes